ICAAP Statements on Anti-Racism and Violence/Police Brutality

 The Illinois Chapter of the American Academy of Pediatrics (ICAAP) is an organization of 2,100 pediatricians and other pediatric health care providers.

-ICAAP is gathering information to assist members with the roll-out of COVID vaccines in Illinois as well as supporting children’s health during this time.
-COVID vaccine distribution is being handled by local health departments.
-ICAAP continues to work with IDPH and CDPH to support the rollout of COVID vaccines.
+ICAAP is gathering information to assist members with the roll-out of COVID vaccines in Illinois.
+ICAAP is working with IDPH and CDPH to support this important task.
+Vaccine distribution is being handled by local health departments.

 ICAAP develops and implements educational programs on a variety of children's health topics with the intention of providing ongoing education for pediatricians and health care professionals in Illinois.